• Skip to primary navigation

 Blend until it reaches salsa consistency.

-Pour the salsa verde into a saucepan to heat.
-Bring it to a boil, then reduce heat and simmer.
+Pour the salsa verde into a saucepan and simmer until it thickens up.

 salsa verde in bowl on table.